 Dr. Brian Clement states, in his book, Supplements Exposed, that one single dose of 50mg or greater is toxic for adults.
 You can see how this is a problem when you eat lots of processed foods that have been ‘fortified’ with vitamin D. This goes for cow’s milk too by the way.
-And a 50 mg toxic dose for adults translates to a much smaller toxic dose for children.
+And a 50 mg toxic dose for adults translates to a much smaller poisonous dose for children.

-The immediate effects of vitamin D toxicity include abdominal cramps, nausea, vomiting, headache, muscle weakness and bone pain, but Dr Clement warns that, the toxicity can continue over time leading to “a buildup of irreversible deposits of calcium crystals in the soft tissues of the body that damage the heart, lung and kidneys”
+The immediate effects of vitamin D toxicity include abdominal cramps, nausea, vomiting, headache, muscle weakness and bone pain, but Dr. Clement warns that the toxicity can continue over time leading to “a buildup of irreversible deposits of calcium crystals in the soft tissues of the body that damage the heart, lung, and kidneys”

 When doctors prescribe vitamin D supplements, they prescribe the D2 form.
 And the prescription supplement Drisdol carries this warning:

-“Dosage levels must be individualized and great care exercised to prevent serious toxic effects.
+“Dosage levels must be individualized, and great care exercised to prevent serious toxic effects.
 In vitamin D resistant rickets the range between therapeutic and toxic doses is narrow.”

 Another frightening study has been carried out on children who consume vitamin D2 and vitamin D3.
 In the study, blood levels of these vitamins were measured when the children were 9 years old and then again when the children were 12 years old.
 The children were also assessed for the presence of psychotic experiences like hearing voices and seeing things that weren’t there.

 The researchers found that children with higher levels of D2 experienced more psychotic episodes over the following 3 years, while those consuming D3 experienced less.

 These types of psychotic experiences are associated with a higher risk of developing schizophrenia later in life.